nnaumenko/metaf/docs/sphinx/reference.rst

 			Indicates a manual station where SPECI (unscheduled) reports are not issued.

-		.. index:: single: Atmospheric pressure; Falling rapidly

-		.. cpp:enumerator:: PRESFR

-			Pressure is rapidly falling at a rate of at least 0.06 inch of mercury (2.03 hectopascal) per hour and the pressure change totals 0.02 inch of mercury (0.68 hectopascal) or more at the time of the observation.

-		.. index:: single: Atmospheric pressure; Rising rapidly

-		.. cpp:enumerator:: PRESRR

-			Pressure is rapidly rising at a rate of at least 0.06 inch of mercury (2.03 hectopascal) per hour and the pressure change totals 0.02 inch of mercury (0.68 hectopascal) or more at the time of the observation.

 		.. index:: single: Runway visual range; Missing

 		.. cpp:enumerator:: RVRNO